• About

 • Multi-column and multi-row cells in LaTeX tables

-• Normal text in math mode
+• Greek letters in text without changing to math mode

 Tags

-addcontentsline article bibliography Bibtex & biblatex book caption chapter citation cite code color colortbl definecolor description documentclass draft enumerate equation fancyhdr figure graphicx hyperref includegraphics item itemize label landscape LaTeX letter listoffigures listoftables math minipage reference renewcommand report section subfigure table tableofcontent tabular text TikZ usepackage xcolor
+addcontentsline array article bibliography Bibtex & biblatex book caption chapter citation cite code color definecolor description documentclass draft enumerate equation fancyhdr figure graphicx hyperref includegraphics item itemize label landscape LaTeX letter listoffigures listoftables math minipage reference renewcommand report section subfigure table tableofcontent tabular text TikZ usepackage xcolor

-Copyright © 2018 texblog.
+Copyright © 2025 texblog.

 Omega Child WordPress Theme by ThemeHall